hnm27/TinderForMovies/README.md

 Specify the path to the repository and select the directory to which a project will be cloned.
 Alternatively, you can select GitHub on the left, login using your credentials, and select any project you want to work with.
 Click Clone.

+Finally complie the program on PyCharm and run app.py.
+That will open the webapp on your local server on the specified port 1234.

 Assignment Report -